Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Maximum Instances
 If launching more than one or a variable number of instances this is the maximum quantity of instances to launch.

+## Method: Describe Instances
+This method describes existing AWS EC2 Instances.

+### Parameter: Instance IDs
+One or more specific Instance IDs to describe, as text entered one per line, e.g.

+    i-0256a126b3eefa9c2
+    i-005cde82b1e6f579a

+If using the code layer, provide the list as an array of strings instead.

+### Parameter: Filters
+A general filter for more complex queries.
+Whether using text or code layer provide this one as an array.
+For example to describe all instances matching on of two instance types:

+    [{"Name": "instance-type","Values": ["t3.nano","t3.micro"]}]

+This filter must be a single-line string.
+If using the code layer on an object representation, use `JSON.stringify(filterObject)` before passing it as parameter "Filter".

+See the [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) for available properties and values to use in filters.

 ## Method: Start Instances
 This method starts one or more AWS EC2 instances.